 The inferior surface of a vertebral body is attached to an intervertebral disc, which then attaches to the superior surface of a vertebral body beneath it.

 Intervertebral discs have two components:

-Dense types I and II collagen providing structural integrity and osseous attachments
+Peripheral annulus fibrosis: dense types I and II collagen providing structural integrity and osseous attachments.

 On each vertebra, there are two superior articular processes with facets and two inferior articular processes with facets.
 These form the zygapophyseal, or facet, joints of the vertebral column.

 The orientation of the articular facets dictates the movements allowed in each vertebral region.